2020-21 AP Course Audit: What You’ll Need to Do

 If you’re teaching a previously authorized AP U.S. History course, you won’t need to submit anything.
 Your school administrator can simply renew your course for 2020-21.

 Your course must fulfill these requirements.

-- The students and teacher have access to a college-level U.S. history textbook, diverse primary sources, and multiple secondary sources written by historians or scholars interpreting the past.
+- The teacher and students have access to a college-level U.S. history textbook, diverse primary sources, and multiple secondary sources written by historians or scholars interpreting the past.

-- The course provides opportunities to deepen student understanding of the course themes.
+- The course provides opportunities to develop student understanding of the course themes.

 - The course provides opportunities for students to develop the historical thinking skills: